darwintantuco/stylelint-8-point-grid/README.md

 Validates any defined `margin`, `padding`, `height`, and `width`.

-Supports px and rem values.
+Supports pixel and rem values.

 ![](demo.png)